 The number of RX antenna ports for different RF operating bands is up to UE declaration.

-The UE shall support 2 or 4 RX antenna ports for different RF operating bands.
+The UE shall support 2, 4 or 8RX antenna ports for different RF operating bands.
 The operating bands, where 4 RX antenna ports shall be the baseline, are defined in Clause 7.2 of TS 38.101-1 [2].
 The UE requirements applicability for UEs with different number of RX antenna ports is defined in Table 6.1.1.2-1.